goodwithtech/dockle/README.md

 ### CIS-DI-0006: Add HEALTHCHECK instruction to the container image

-> Add `HEALTHCHECK` instruction in your docker container images to perform the health check on running containers.<br/>
+> Add `HEALTHCHECK` instruction in your docker container images to perform the health check on running containers.
+>
 > Based on the reported health status, the docker engine could then exit non-working containers and instantiate new ones.
 ```
 # Dockerfile